harshk20/csv_json_python/README.md

 Generates SQLs to create DB and tables using generated schema Also generates SQLs to insert data for manual use (can further be automated)

-How to run: execute main.py file with python
+How to run: Execute main.py file with python

 Input:

 File path to shopify's order schema (.json)
 SQL connection details (host, user, password, dbname)

 Output:

 Generating new table schemas after flattening the original json schema.
 Generating SQL queries
 Executing create database queries